Effective 8/24/20, please visit our ITS Fall 2020 Updates website for current details.

-- Limited Helpdesk Hours: Helpdesk hours are subject to change.
-The Helpdesk Hours page will reflect these changes.
+- Helpdesk Operations: Helpdesk hours are reduced and subject to change.
+Refer to our Helpdesk Hours page for current details.

 - Virtual Private Network (VPN): Our VPN capacity was increased on 3/21/20 but this remains a shared resource with finite capacity.
 If you need to utilize VPN to access a campus resource please disconnect from VPN when you’re not actively using it to ensure others can connect successfully when needed.
 The new Nasuni Web Access service may reduce your need for VPN for Middfiles and Miisfiles access; see the next entry below.